Home > Facade > New Fire Safety Codes Revamping the Façade Market

-Mayank Sharma, Technical Specification Manager, Siderise Insulation observes that in recent decades, the desire for taller structures and with a strive for improved energy-efficiency by adding exterior insulation, we sometimes encounter potential conflicts with fire and life safety codes.
+Mayank Sharma, Technical Specification Manager, Siderise Insulation observes that in recent decades, with the desire for taller structures and with a strive for improved energy efficiency by adding exterior insulation, we sometimes encounter potential conflicts with fire and life safety codes.

 • Take reference to the code of practice established in the specific market or similar markets (in the absence of such code).
 These codes are established under microscopic studies of multiple fire mishap cases, individual past experiences and in line with the specific social awareness and behaviours in that particular market.

 • Make use of recognised products and technologies.
 These products and technologies are usually developed with extensive research and case studies.
-Complying with its instructions are of absolute necessity.
+Complying with its instructions is an absolute necessity.

-• Use common sense and rationales to assess the risk of fire initiation and propagations to apply above said preventive measures.
+• Use common sense and rationales to assess the risk of fire initiation and propagation to apply above said preventive measures.

 • Include measures within the design to save lives and properties, in case of such mishaps.

-• Where uncertainties exist, avail expert knowledge and refer to relevant test requirements, as a nature of complexity and material may vary from project to project.
+• Where uncertainties exist, avail expert knowledge and refer to relevant test requirements, as the nature of complexity and material may vary from project to project.